viamrobotics/docs/docs/tutorials/custom/custom-base-dog.md

 ![Raw JSON mode on the Config tab, showing the components and modules sections of the robot's raw JSON config.](/tutorials/custom-base-dog/raw-json.png)

-Toggle back to **Builder** mode and make sure a card has been generated:
+Toggle back to **Builder** mode and make sure a configuration panel has been generated:

 ![Screenshot of the Viam app CONFIG tab with the Config subtab open, showing quadruped configured.](/tutorials/custom-base-dog/config-modular-component.png)